Typical annual income...

-What will you get as a foster carer?
+What can you expect to get as a foster carer?

-- Receive a generous fostering allowance for a young person or child in your care
+- Industry leading fostering allowances for a young person or child in your care

-- Be exempt from paying tax on this allowance
+- Exemptions from paying tax on this allowance

-- There is a need for you to register as self-employed and pay NI contributions
+- You will need to register as self-employed and pay NI contributions

-- You may be entitled to Working Tax Credit also
+- You may be entitled to tax credits too

-Everyone’s fostering allowance is different, because it’s dependent on the type of care provided, for example if a child has complex needs then a different or higher level of allowance may be applicable.
-It also depends on the age of the children and what part of the UK you are fostering in.
+Everyone’s fostering allowance is different; because it is dependent on the type of fostering placement & care provided, for example if a child has complex needs or a medical condition requiring extra support & expertise then a different or higher level of allowance may be applicable.
+The age of the children will also have an effect on the fees.

 In general, foster carers are exempt from paying tax on the fostering allowance.
 The exception would be if a foster carer with multiple placements or additional work gave an income above the current government threshold.